Calling all aspiring culinary entrepreneurs! Enrollment for the 2026 Nibble Entrepreneurship Program is now open!

 Some NEP Partners

-- Office of Strategic Planning and Community Development
+- Somerville Office of Strategic Planning and Economic Development

 NEP Case Study